 We strongly urge our schools to use this opportunity as a chance to review current assessment practices and consider whether using the statements in the Non-Statutory Development Matters guidance as a 'check-list' is considered absolutely necessary to promote children's successful learning and development.

 "The document is not a tick list for generating lots of data.
 You can use your professional knowledge to help children make progress without needing to record lots of next steps.
-Settings can help children to make progress without generating unnecessary paperwork." - DfE, Development Matters, 2020.
+Settings can help children to make progress without generating unnecessary paperwork." -DfE, Development Matters, 2020.

 "Checkpoints - not checklists.
 Do we need lots of checklists to for all of the children we are working with to make sure they are doing well?
 NO. The progress model should be through the curriculum and through the way that the staff work with the children." - Dr Julian Grenier, Author of Development Matters.

-With that said, we will always respond to the needs of our schools and some are requesting such frameworks be made available in Pupil Asset.
 If you wish to use one of our new Formative Assessment frameworks, the following frameworks can be accessed via Admin > School Options > Frameworks.

 Click the link at the bottom of this page for a downloadable version of Pupil Asset's EYFS 2020 (New ELGs) framework which can be used for reference.